gabtremblay/octopus_software_dfu/README.md

 - 1x capacitor roughly between 1 µF to 100 µF (altough you could probably get away with 0.1 uF)
 - Heat shrink tubing or tape

+## Create a two sided wire
+- Use two dupont connector to make a long enough straight cable to reach between your raspberry pi gpio pins and the TFT header on the BTT Octopus with a female connector on both end.

 ## Creating the reset wire
 We're using the TFT reset line on the BTT Octopus to reset the board.
 This pin needs to be pulled-down.
 In order to avoid driving the NRST pin high we use a low forward voltage schotky diode.